C. L. James: Biography

 James was born October 23, 1846, in Baden-Baden, Grand Duchy of Baden, in modern-day Germany, the son of English historian and novelist George Payne Rainsford James and Frances James.
 James travelled extensively as a child before settling in England in 1860 following his father's death.
 He studied at Cheltenham College and Brighton College.
 In 1865, the family emigrated to Eau Claire, Wisconsin.

 In 1866, James opened a short-lived grocery store.
 He worked as a journalist for local papers and lectured on religion and temperance.
 In 1873 he married Maria Charlotte Hoyt, with whom he had three daughters.
 In 1885 he played a leading role in a water-works strike in Eau Claire.
 In 1887 Maria divorced James citing lack of support and inhuman treatment, including accusations that he threatened her with a knife and locked her in a barn overnight.
 James did not contest the divorce.
 They remarried in 1893.

 James rarely left the local area, with most of his political activity being through his writings.
+In 1893, he travelled to Chicago to attend a conference, organised by William Holmes, which aimed to establish a common programme to unite American anarchists.
+Voltairine de Cleyre, who met him at the conference, described him as the "most learned and systematic thinker" of the anarchist movement.
+In contrast, he was disliked by the individualist Benjamin Tucker, who had boycotted the conference and called James a "champion humbug and mountebank" of communist anarchism.
+Following the assassination of William McKinley, a moral panic about anarchism and political repression of the movement swept the United States; James called it a "stamp-out craze" and compared it to the St. Bartholomew's Day massacre.

 James died June 3, 1911, at home in Eau Claire aged 64.